Employers: Why your worker’s work schedule is important and how to report it

 Worker’s work week

-Wage example: If the injured worker has one day of time loss on a seven-day work week and the weekly wage is $700, the injured worker would receive $100.
-If the injured worker has one day of time loss on a five-day work week and the weekly wage is $700, the injured worker would receive $140.
+Wage example: If the worker has one day of time loss on a seven-day work week and the weekly wage is $700, the worker would receive $100.
+If the worker has one day of time loss on a five-day work week and the weekly wage is $700, the worker would receive $140.

 Schedule example: A regular schedule is when the worker’s days off are consistent from week to week or there is a set rotation of days off over a period of weeks.
 For example, the basis of hire is full time working Monday to Friday, rest days are Saturday and Sunday.
 The hours of work are eight-hour days or 40 hours per week at $15/hour.